 SoFi prides itself on offering a transparent process that is quick and easy.
 There are no origination fees, closing fees, or pre-payment penalties so it’s easy to understand exactly how much your loan actually costs.

-When you take out a loan, SoFi reports your payments to all three credit bureaus, so it can help your credit score as long as you pay on time each month.
+When you take out a loan, SoFi reports your payments to all three credit bureaus, so it can help your credit as long as you pay on time each month.

 What kind of borrower is SoFi looking for?
 The company’s underwriting standards are actually quite different from traditional lenders.